NickyRak/qr-code-component-main/README.md

 ### What I learned

 I gained experience with installing and configuring Tailwind CSS in a project, including how to use its class style utility and customize its configuration options.
+I must say that the Accessibility report really is new for me and it helps a lot.

 ## Author